 The Ultimate Guide to Visiting Cathedral Gorge State Park, NV

-I'm so excited to have my good friend Shanti with HIKING MY WAY here today to sharing all the fun we had adventuring at Cathedral Gorge Sate Park, NV.
-You guys!
+I'm so excited to have my good friend Shanti with Wild Utah Tours here today to sharing all the fun we had adventuring at Cathedral Gorge Sate Park, NV.
 This state park located just 1 hour 40 minutes from Saint George absolutely blew me away.

 My husband is one of those guys who is always looking for a different adventure from what we have already done, which is how we ended up at the little known Cathedral Gorge State Park on the edge of Nevada the first week of December.

 Summer is often scorching, so you want to stick to the shadowed canyons around Zion and watery hikes that keep you cool in the baking 100+ degree sun.

 Like much of the Southwest, after rain or snow touches the ground, you often have thick, gooey, heavy mud to contend with when you try to hike too soon, so pay attention to what the weather is doing in the days leading up to visiting this park.

 We went one day after a rain and while there were parts we definitely avoided, we still found plenty of hard concrete like ground to hike on.
 Bringing an extra pair of shoes, a few towels and wet wipes to clean up post playing around this area is a good idea with kids.